Big Brother 2021 (Dutch and Belgian TV series)

 Big Brother 2021 is the first cooperation season of the Dutch and Belgian version of Big Brother.
-It is the seventh regular version of Big Brother in both Belgium and the Netherlands.
-The show is broadcast on RTL5 in the Netherlands and VIER (the channel rebranded as Play4 on 28 January 2021) in Belgium beginning on 3 January 2021.
+It is the seventh regular version of Big Brother in both Belgium and The Netherlands.
+The show is broadcast on RTL 5 in the Netherlands and VIER (the channel rebranded as Play4 on 28 January 2021) in Belgium beginning on 3 January 2021.
 Live streams are available 24/7 on Videoland for Dutch viewers and on VIER(later GoPlay.be) and Telenet for Belgian viewers.

 On 7 June 2020, it was announced by RTL that there would be a new Dutch season of Big Brother after an absence of 14 years to celebrate the 20th anniversary of the first Big Brother ever.
 On 23 July 2020, it was announced that it would be a cooperation with Belgian broadcaster SBS België, making it the first cooperated Big Brother season with housemates from both Netherlands and Belgium and the first Belgian season in 13 years.

 Geraldine Kemper and Peter Van de Veire are co-hosts of the show.
 The show began airing on 4 January 2021.
 Eight housemates entered the house on launch night on New Year's Eve, 31 December 2020.
 The reception of the premiere episode of the season - "De Start" was successful, with more than 1.3 million viewers in the Netherlands and over 500,000 viewers in Belgium.

 The final was on 8 April 2021 and the winner was Jill Goede.
 There was some controversy because the voting websites crashed because of high demand during the final vote.
 The bailiff declared the winner consulting the last intermediate score.
 The final was watched by 488.000 viewers in the Netherlands and 401.062 viewers in Belgium.
 The Belgian broadcaster Play4 called the season a modest hit with 378.00 daily viewers and 10 million views at the website.
 A new season was teased during the final.